 Aled is the inaugural Director of our Global Sustainability Institute (GSI) and Professor of Sustainability.
-Over the past five years he has built the GSI from a good idea into an internationally recognised brand, with a group of 40 individuals, and over £4 million in external income won.
+Since 2011 he has built the GSI from a good idea into an internationally recognised research group, with over 40 individuals.
 He is one of the acknowledged global leaders in public-private finance related to the green economy.
 His work in climate finance has been recognised by the State of California and he has received a key to the city of North Little Rock, USA.

-In 2013, Anglia Ruskin University won the International Sustainable Campus Network Award for integrating sustainability and the GSI was shortlisted for the EAUC Green Gown awards in two categories and the Lloyds of London Science of Risk Awards.
+In 2013, Anglia Ruskin University won the International Sustainable Campus Network Award for integrating sustainability.
 Our Sustainability Strategy saw ARU shortlisted as a finalist for an Edie Sustainability Leaders Award 2017 for Sustainable Business of the Year, and helped secure Responsible Futures accreditation from the NUS in 2016.

-Aled has recently been appointed a member of the UK-US Taskforce on the Impact of Extreme Weather on US/UK Food Security and was a President Bill Clinton Distinguished Lecturer.
-He chaired a working group on climate finance within the Capital Markets Climate Initiative (CMCI) on behalf of Greg Barker, the Minister for Climate Change in the UK Department for Energy and Climate Change (DECC) and sits on the steering group for CMCI.
-Dr Jones is also a Managing Director for the P80 Group Foundation which, in 2012, signed the Little Rock Accord with Club de Madrid to help facilitate global investments into climate change solutions.
+Aled was a member of the UK-US Taskforce on the Impact of Extreme Weather on US/UK Food Security and a President Bill Clinton Distinguished Lecturer.
+He chaired a working group on climate finance within the Capital Markets Climate Initiative (CMCI) on behalf of Greg Barker, the Minister for Climate Change in the UK Department for Energy and Climate Change (DECC).

 Previously, Aled was Deputy Director at the University of Cambridge Programme for Sustainability Leadership, HRH Prince of Wales’s Corporate Leaders Group on Climate Change, and Director of the Chevening Economics of Climate Change Programme (for the UK Foreign and Commonwealth Office).
 He was a founding member of the ClimateWise insurance principles.

-Aled leads a number of research projects in climate finance, energy and behaviour, and resource management.
-His research particularly focuses on the finance sector and government and how they will respond to the impacts of global resource trends and climate change.
-He is currently leading a team to build a global model to explore political fragility from resource crisis.
+Aled leads a number of research projects in climate finance, energy, biodiversity and behaviour, and resource management.
+His research particularly focuses on the finance sector and government and how they will respond to the impacts of global resource trends, biodiversity and climate change.

 Areas of research supervision